Agonizing Over a Decision

 The photo with this blog indicates a choice between a right decision vs. a wrong decision.
 My agony is because I need to choose between two right decisions.
 If the choice was between a right and a wrong decision, it would have been very easy to decide.

 Here is the background to a decision that I need to make.
-This decision has roots in history that date back to a few years ago when in one day, several emails went back and forth between me and a man from a distant country whom I will call Peter.
+This decision has roots in history that date back to a day in Mary 2011 when in one day, several emails went back and forth between me and a man from a distant country whom I will call Peter.
 All these emails went back and forth in one day.

 One morning I received an email from “Peter,” who was the director of a Bible school in a certain Muslim country, telling me that he has just finished reading my book The Crescent Through The Eyes of the Cross, and he requested the Addendum (nine additional chapters to the book that I send as an email attachment to those who have finished reading the book and want to learn more).
 So, I sent him the Addendum.